lorin/booknotes/Righteous-Mind.md

 ## Overview

-This book is a descriptive account of the human sense of morality, what aspects of morality are universal and what differs across cultures, and how morality helps societies function.
+This book is a descriptive account of the intuitive nature of human morality, what aspects of morality are universal and what differs across cultures, and how morality helps societies function.

 Classification: scientific book (pyschology)

+Problem the author is trying to solve: what is the nature of human morality, how did it evolve, and what advantages does it provide, from an evolutionary design perspective?

 ## Parts